albavolta/albavolta.github.io/README.md

 # Idea Archive

 Using this as an archive of interesting and thought-provoking content I come across.
 A fair amount of content here is derived through inspiration from other authors and I do not take credit for what I will be posting here.
-Always open to discuss and debate on these ideas.
+Always open to discuss and debate.

-####
+#### Why People Are Irrational About Politics
->
+> Perhaps the most striking feature of the study of politics is how prone it is to disagreement.
+This should strike us as odd, as most other fields are not subject to disagreements to such an extent; their disputes are far fewer in number and take place against a backdrop of substantial agreement in fundamental theory; and they tend to be more tentative and more easily resolved.

 #### On Economic Inequality